alassane8/Tic-Tac-Toe/README.md

 Here are general steps to download the Oracle JDK:

 - Visit the Oracle JDK Download Page:
-Go to the Oracle JDK download page: Oracle JDK Download.
+Go to the Oracle JDK download page: https://www.oracle.com/java/technologies/downloads/.

 - Accept the License Agreement:
 On the download page, you will find a section with Oracle JDK versions.
 Scroll down, find the version you want to download, and accept the license agreement by clicking the checkbox.